AodhSully/dnd-notes/D&D/Session Notes/2023/Session 66.md

 We afixed a brass plaque with the name "*Cart Blanche*" on it.
 On the side of the #cart we painted
-	*"No touchy, Property of the [[Thunder Fucks]]"* Written on the side of the carrage
+	*"No touchy, Property of the [[Thunder Fucks]]"* Written on the side of the carriage

 Into the woods heading north north west